See what questions

 There are likely to be other possible causes, so ask your doctor

 Listed below are some combinations of symptoms associated with Retinopathy, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 The first step in the treatment of retinopathy is prevention.
 The damage done to the blood vessels of the retinas of the eyes can be permanent, so it is vital that people with hypertension or diabetes prevent its occurrence.
 Regular prenatal care is vital to preventing premature birth and retinopathy of prematurity.

-Prevention, as well as ...Retinopathy Treatments
+Prevention, as well as treatment, of ...Retinopathy Treatments

 Review further information on Retinopathy Treatments.

 The following drugs, medications, substances or toxins are some of the possible

 Always advise your doctor of any medications or treatments you are using,

 including prescription, over-the-counter, supplements, herbal or alternative treatments.